What Is Inventory Turnover Ratio (ITR)?

 Ignores Inventory Holding Costs

-While inventory turnover rate emphasizes sales efficiency, it doesn't consider the costs associated with holding excess inventory, such as storage, insurance, and depreciation.
+While the inventory turnover rate provides insights into sales efficiency, it overlooks the costs associated with maintaining excess inventory, such as storage, insurance, and depreciation.

-Failing to account for these costs can lead to suboptimal decisions and hinder overall profitability.
+Ignoring these costs can lead to less-than-ideal decision-making and impact overall profitability.

 Fails to Consider Seasonal Demand Patterns